-We take our kids; Pikelet, Lollo and Googie everywhere whenever we go out to eat.
+We take our Itty Bitty Foodies; Pikelet, Lollo and Googie everywhere whenever we go out to eat.
 And when I tell people that the little munchkins eat everything from sashimi to lamb chops to lentils, they’re astounded.
 For one, I love eating and I’d like my children to share my passion.
 As soon as they could eat solids, I was pureeing filet mignon with truffled mashed potatoes for their little taste buds.
 And secondly, I’m a freelance food and lifestyle journalist (see my portfolio) and recipe tester, so it forces us all to eat adventurously.

 We’re lucky to live in Dallas where there is an incredible smorgasbord of restaurants to choose from and I’ve found that nearly every restaurant has something to offer children.
 I’m not talking about the dreaded Children’s Menu with the ubiquitous ‘chicken nuggets, mac & cheese and cheese pizza’.
 Our children are just like us, only itty bitty.
 They are armed with all the same senses so why not start their culinary journey early.